nasa/oceandata-notebooks/book/notebooks/oci/oci_grid_match.md

 ### Cloud Optimized GeoTIFFs (COGs)

 First, we export to a Cloud Optimized GeoTIFF, or a COG, using the "COG" driver with applicable profile options.
 COGs are a subset of GeoTIFFs which have been optimized to work in cloud environments.
-If you are not working in the cloud, you don't have to worry, as COGs are backwards compatible with GeoTIFFs.
+If you are not working in the cloud, you don't have to worry, as COGs are backwards compatible with normal GeoTIFFs.
 That is, any software that can be used to analyze a GeoTIFF can also be used with COGs.
 For more information on the COG format, please see the [cogeo website](https://cogeo.org/).
 There is also a very useful plug in for rasterio called `rio-cogeo` for creating/validating COGs, documentation for which can be found [here](https://cogeotiff.github.io/rio-cogeo/).

 We create our files by building a profile from the destination datasets (`sr_sub` or `vi_sub`, in this case) and using the `rio.to_raster()` method.
 Each of the profile options is necessary for the format conversion, but can be changed to user preference as needed.
 For example, if you prefer a different `nodata` value, substitute the value you'd like to instead in the dictionaries below.